Uh oh! We couldn’t find any match.

 You can earn more about Sorting by Preferences.

 Because we have enabled personalized NLU classifiers, if you do not use Revision Override, users will only be able to speak naturally to capsules that are favorites.
-If users have never used Assistant Home to favorite anything before, they can expect all utterances that don't use named dispatch to receive low confidence ("I didn't understand that").
+If users have never used Bixby Main to favorite anything before, they can expect all utterances that don't use named dispatch to receive low confidence ("I didn't understand that").
 This affects the end-user flow and not when using Bixby Developer Studio or Simulator.

 Updated: May 4, 2018